OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 `forcedSpecies` number representing starting species for each player, at the map load.

+`maxCollateralKillTime` how long does a death count as kill for the last attacker

 ## UI
 You can use `versusAHGUI` class to have some basic UI.